 Make a list of the required reading and optional reading that you have yet to do.
 Look over your lecture notes.
 What notes are missing, and which notes do you need to review?
 What other assignments, lab problems, or homework need to be looked over?
 Write this all down.
 With this information, make decisions about the reading and assignments not yet completed based on your assessment of what the test will cover.
-If you have large amounts or material to cover and little time, you must cut corners on your studying.
-Perhaps eliminating reviewing lecture notes if they are not too important, skimming the textbook instead of word-by-word reading, reading chapter summaries to pick up key points, memorizing key terms and skipping lesser facts.
+If you have large amounts or material to cover and only a little time, you must cut corners on your studying.
+Perhaps eliminate reviewing lecture notes if they are not too important, skimming the textbook instead of word-by-word reading, reading chapter summaries to pick up key points, memorizing key terms and skipping lesser facts.
 Begin by knowing what will be on the test.
 Then make your decision on what to study and what to skip.

 Plan your study time